-- Challenges to the form of our network marketing system or to our business practices could harm our business. - Laws and regulations may prohibit or severely restrict direct selling and cause our revenue and profitability to decline, and regulators could adopt new regulations that harm our business. - Improper sales force actions could harm our business. - Social media platforms' decisions to prohibit, block or decrease the prominence of our sales force's content could harm our business. - If our business practices or policies or the actions of our sales force are deemed to be in violation of applicable local regulations regarding foreigners, then we could be sanctioned and/or required to change our business model, which could significantly harm our business. - Our sales compensation plans or other incentives could be viewed negatively by some of our sales force, could be restricted by government regulators, and could fail to achieve desired long-term results and have a negative impact on revenue. - Limits on the amount of sales compensation we pay could inhibit our ability to attract and retain our sales force, negatively impact our revenue and cause regulatory risks. - We may be held responsible for certain taxes, assessments and other requirements relating to the activities of our sales force, which could harm our financial condition and operating results.
+- Challenges to the form of our network marketing system or to our business practices have harmed and could continue to harm our business. - Direct selling laws and regulations vary globally, are subject to interpretation or change, and may prohibit or severely restrict direct selling and cause our revenue and profitability to decline. - Improper sales force actions could harm our business. - Social media platforms' decisions to prohibit, block or decrease the prominence of our sales force's content could harm our business. - If our business practices or policies or the actions of our sales force are deemed to be in violation of applicable local regulations regarding foreigners, then we could be sanctioned and/or required to change our business model, which could significantly harm our business. - Our sales compensation plans or other incentives could be viewed negatively by some of our sales force, could be restricted by government regulators, and could fail to achieve desired long-term results and have a negative impact on revenue. - Limits on the amount of sales compensation we pay could inhibit our ability to attract and retain our sales force, negatively impact our revenue and cause regulatory risks. - We may be held responsible for certain taxes, assessments and other requirements relating to the activities of our sales force, which could harm our financial condition and operating results.